State-of-the-art knowledge and innovation

 The world of plants consists of over 100,000 plant compounds.
 The compounds offer endless possibilities – most still largely unknown.
 They can be used as resource for a wide range of products, such as pharmaceuticals, cosmetics, crop protection and flavour and fragrance compounds.
 The large biodiversity of the Dutch agricultural sector makes it an appealing source and supplier of plant compounds to commercial partners who are looking for natural ingredients for their products.
 The Centre of Expertise for Plant Compounds initiates and facilitates the development of new commercial applications for plant compounds.

 Watermanagement in horticulture contributes to efficient regional water use and nutrient recycling through careful water resource management and water treatment.

 Horticulture depends on reliable water sources of supreme quality.
 An optimised irrigation water quality is essential for healthy roots and subsequently crop produce.

 In the greenhouse horticultural area of West-Holland, we work closely together with the Delfland Water Authority on sustainable watermanagement.

 - Dedicating irrigation water reservoirs, owned by growers, to hold rainwater during heavy rainfall

 - Collecting the rainwater on the roofs of greenhouses

 The world population is growing expansively.
 Growth that is using up the earth’s natural resources.
 Energy sources are drying up, water is becoming a scarce resource.
 At the same time the demand for food safety, CO2 emission reductions and locally-produced products is increasing.
-The Dutch Greenhouse constructors play an important role in these developments.
+The Dutch greenhouse constructors and technology suppliers play an important role in these developments.
 It is their mission to enable entrepreneurs throughout the world to produce for their own market.
-With smart (semi-closed) greenhouses.
+With smart (semi-closed) greenhouses and state-of-the-art technology.
 And with energy and water savings, reduced CO2 emissions, food safety and achieving higher yields of better quality.